 Abstract

-BACKGROUND: To develop and validate an easy-to-use scoring system to predict the response to the first epidural blood patching in patients with spontaneous intracranial hypotension.
-METHODS: This study recruited consecutive patients with spontaneous intracranial hypotension receiving epidural blood patching in a tertiary medical center, which were chronologically divided into a derivation cohort and a validation cohort.
+Background: To develop and validate an easy-to-use scoring system to predict the response to the first epidural blood patching in patients with spontaneous intracranial hypotension.
+Methods: This study recruited consecutive patients with spontaneous intracranial hypotension receiving epidural blood patching in a tertiary medical center, which were chronologically divided into a derivation cohort and a validation cohort.
 In the derivation cohort, factors associated with the first epidural blood patching response were identified by using multivariable logistic regression modeling.
 A scoring system was developed, and the cutoff score was determined by using the receiver operating characteristic curve.
 The findings were verified in an independent validation cohort.
-RESULTS: The study involved 280 patients in the derivation cohort and 78 patients in the validation cohort.
-The spontaneous intracranial hypotension-epidural blood patching score (range 0-5) included two clinical variables (sex and age) and two radiological variables (midbrain-pons angle and anterior epidural cerebrospinal fluid collections).
+Results: The study involved 280 patients in the derivation cohort and 78 patients in the validation cohort.
+The spontaneous intracranial hypotension-epidural blood patching score (range 0–5) included two clinical variables (sex and age) and two radiological variables (midbrain-pons angle and anterior epidural cerebrospinal fluid collections).
 A score of ≥3 was predictive of the first epidural blood patching response, which was consistent in the validation cohort.
 Overall, patients who scored ≥3 were more likely to respond to the first epidural blood patching (odds ratio = 10.3).
-CONCLUSION: For patients with spontaneous intracranial hypotension-epidural blood patching score ≥3, it is prudent to attempt at least one targeted epidural blood patching before considering more invasive interventions.
+Conclusion: For patients with spontaneous intracranial hypotension-epidural blood patching score ≥3, it is prudent to attempt at least one targeted epidural blood patching before considering more invasive interventions.

 Original language | English |